philsf-biostat/SAR-2021-001-LT/report/analise_dados_LT_2021-v01.md

 Of the deaths recorded, 5 from other causes and 5 could be attributed to PJI (Fig 1).
 All deaths attributed to PJI occurred before the deaths unrelated.

+Times of deaths unrelated to PJI ranged from 2.37 years to 13.17 years (Fig 1).

 ![](../figures/death_all.png)
 **Figure 1** Mortality due to all causes.